A survey on multi-player bandits: Towards Realistic Considerations

 \citet{bonnefoi2017} first considered the \textit{asynchronous} setting, where each player is active with a probability $p$ at each time step.
 They first focus on offline policies, as even determining the optimal policy is not straightforward here, and compare empirically single-player online strategies (UCB and TS) to these baselines.

 While considered homogeneous in this work, the activation rates might be heterogeneous in practice, for example, due to the heterogeneity of the devices and their applications in IoT networks. \citet{dakdouk2021collaborative} consider activation probabilities $p_m$ varying among the players.
 Computing the optimal policy becomes even more intricate in this case, and they propose an offline greedy policy, which reduces to the optimal policy with homogeneous activation rates.
 They also propose a greedy policy with fairness guarantees.
-Two Explore-then-Commit algorithms based on these baseline policies are then proposed.
-Only $T^{2/3}$ regret guarantees with respect to suboptimal offline policies are known to this day, and there remains a lot of room for improvement on this setting in the future.
+Two Explore-then-Commit algorithms based on these baseline policies are then proposed and yield regret scaling with time as $T^{2/3}$.

+\citet{richard2023constant} recently proposed two centralized algorithms in the presence of homogeneous activation rates.
+First, a UCB-based algorithm yields a minimax regret scaling with the horizon as $\sqrt{T\log(T)}$.
+Second, they propose Cautious Greedy algorithm, which greedily pulls the best possible assignment, but only assigns no player to an arm if it is confident enough that the optimal assignment does not assign any player to this arm.
+This algorithm has two different regimes of regret: in the case where the optimal policy assign at least one player to each arm, it yields a regret constant in time; while it is scales logarithmically with time when some arm is assigned no player by the optimal policy.
+Extending this algorithm to a decentralized setting yet remains open and an interesting direction for future work.

-\paragraph{Dynamic model.} Second, the players are assumed to respectively start and end the game at times $t=1$ and $T$.
+\textbf{Dynamic model.} Second, the players are assumed to respectively start and end the game at times $t=1$ and $T$.
 In practice, secondary users enter and leave the network at different time steps, making this assumption oversimplifying.
 The dynamic model removes this assumption: players enter and leave the bandits instance at different times.

 The MEGA algorithm of \citet{avner2014} was the first proposed algorithm to deal with this dynamic model.
-The exact same algorithm as the one described in \cref{sec:limited} still reaches a regret of order $NT^{\frac{2}{3}}$ in this case, where $N$ is the total number of players entering or leaving the network.
+The exact same algorithm as the one described in \cref{sec:limited} still reaches a regret of order $NT^{\frac{2}{3}}$ in this case when omitting the dependency in $K$ and the means $\mu$. $N$ is here the total number of players entering or leaving the network.